 Permit Applications

 (1) Duty to apply.
-For each Oregon Title V Operating Permit program source, the owner or operator must submit a timely and complete permit application in accordance with this rule:
+For each Oregon Title V Operating Permit program source, the owner or operator must submit a timely and complete permit application using this rule:

 (a) Timely application:

-(A) A timely application for a source that is in operation as of the effective date of the Oregon Title V Operating Permit program is one that is submitted 12 months after the effective date of the Oregon Title V Operating Permit program in Oregon or on or before such earlier date as the Department may establish.
-If an earlier date is established, the Department will provide at least six (6) months for the owner or operator to prepare an application.
+(A) A timely application for a source that is in operation as of the effective date of the Oregon Title V Operating Permit program is one that is submitted 12 months after the effective date of the Oregon Title V Operating Permit program in Oregon or on or before such earlier date as DEQ may establish.
+If an earlier date is established, DEQ will provide at least six (6) months for the owner or operator to prepare an application.
 A timely application for a source that is not in operation or that is not subject to the Oregon Title V Operating Permit program as of the effective date of the Oregon Title V Operating Permit program is one that is submitted within 12 months after the source becomes subject to the Oregon Title V Operating Permit program.

 (B) Any Oregon Title V Operating Permit program source required to have obtained a permit prior to construction under the ACDP program, OAR 340 division 216; New Source Review program, OAR 340 division 224; or the Notice of Construction and Approval of Plans rules, 340-210-0205 through 340-210-0250, must file a complete application to obtain the Oregon Title V Operating Permit or permit revision within 12 months after commencing operation.
 Commencing operation will be considered initial startup.
 Where an existing Oregon Title V Operating Permit would prohibit such construction or change in operation, the owner or operator must obtain a permit revision before commencing operation;